EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 sysmod_nmi_handler
 		Install the OS NMI handler.
-Can be a no-op if the NMI handler is really needed by the system
+Can be a no-op if the NMI handler is needed by the system.
+The OS handler merely displays a diagnostic.

 sysmod_conost
 sysmod_auxist